astroport-fi/asteroid-protocol/app/README.md

 # TODO

-- [ ] When wallet is not connected show connect button instead in all places with some action
 - [ ] OG tags (like inscription)
 - [ ] Stargaze in Address component
 - [ ] Token explicit